SAP-samples/teched2022-DT264/exercises/ex5/README.md

 ## Prerequisites:

 - iOS Device with SAP Mobile Start
-- SAP BTP Subaccount with SAP Launchpad Service instance enabled
+- SAP BTP Subaccount with SAP Build Work Zone standard instance enabled
 - Assignment of Launchpad_Admin role collection to access the Site Manager
 - SAP S/4HANA system connected to the SAP BTP Subaccount
 - Destinations pointing to this SAP S/4HANA system for both Run-Time and Design-Time